Menu

 The VEDS Movement Leadership

-The VEDS Movement leadership is directed by Katie Wright, a leading patient advocate in the VEDS community who lives with VEDS, and Josephine Grima, PhD, the chief scientific officer of The Marfan Foundation.
-The Movement is guided by two teams of volunteer leaders, the VEDS Steering Committee, and the VEDS Community Group.
+The VEDS Movement leadership is directed by Ryan Rodarmer, a veteran cardiac genetic counselor and type A aortic dissection survivor due to hereditary thoracic aortic disease, and Josephine Grima PhD, the chief scientific officer of The Marfan Foundation.
+The Movement is guided by a team of volunteer leaders, the VEDS Steering Committee.
 In addition to this support, The VEDS Movement has the support of the entire Marfan Foundation staff, and Professional Advisory Board and Scientific Advisory Boards.

 Our Professional Advisory Board is comprised of experts in the field of Marfan syndrome, VEDS, and related conditions who provide us with professional expertise and oversight of all medical information on the diagnosis and management of VEDS, Marfan syndrome, and related conditions.
 In addition, they advise us on research opportunities and priorities.
 Our Scientific Advisory Board is comprised of experts in the field of medical and scientific research.
 Its purpose is to evaluate and critique the proposals received through the research grant program.